Helpful tips and questions to think about before you start your new home build or remodel.

 - Do you need in floor heating in bathrooms or under all tile floors?

-Picking Floor Plans and Layout – Tips for Building a New Home
+Picking the Best Home Floor Plans and Layout

 - Where will the bedrooms be?
 Upstairs or downstairs?
 Guest room next to Master Bedroom, kids rooms, or by itself?
 We have 2 up and 2 down right now, which is great for our 2 kid family.
 Our preschoolers share a room downstairs next to us.
 Any house guests get privacy upstairs.
 When the boys are older, they can take over the upstairs and the guests will move downstairs.
 But I can see how having the 2 downstairs rooms separated would be better.
 Guests or live-in parents would have even more privacy.